SensorsINI/dextra-roshambo-python/README.md

 If you have trouble with pyaer, see https://github.com/duguyue100/pyaer.
 It should work for linux and mac OS intel silicon machines.
 Windows probably will not work natively, but you can run the code in a WSL2 Ubuntu virtual machine using https://github.com/dorssel/usbipd-win to map the USB port to WSL2 Ubuntu.

+### USB/pyaer on Windows

+Recommand to use WSL2 and the vscode plugin https://marketplace.visualstudio.com/items?itemName=thecreativedodo.usbip-connect to bind the USB port to WSL2 Ubuntu VM

 # Running Dextra

 Run _roshambo_; it uses multiprocessing to launch 2 subprocessees, _producer_ and _consumer_.
 (You can run these separately for testing.)